AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 ## Summary

-In this demo we have presented an end to end integration with the **DB2 Z/OS** using the OpenLegacy IDE within just a couple of minutes.
-We have started with fetching procedure metadata from a DB2 Server, based on the metadata we automatically generated the Java SDK that enables calling the Stored Procedure, later on we have presented the creation of a REST API utilizing the DB2 Stored Procedure SDK.
+In this demo we have presented an end to end integration with  **DB2 Z/OS** using the OpenLegacy IDE within just a few minutes.
+We began by fetching procedure metadata from a DB2 Server, then, based on the metadata, we automatically generated the Java SDK that enables calling the Stored Procedure.
+We then demonstrated the creation of a REST API utilizing the DB2 Stored Procedure SDK.
 We used the IDE to better model and design the API and showed how it works with a standard Swagger page.